-Some allowed different sizes to be interbred and others didn’t permit this to occur.
+Some allowed different sizes to be interbred; others didn’t permit this.
 Now we look at some other dogs similar to Pomeranians but not clearly German Spitz dogs.

 The Japanese Spitz, as you might guess, originated in Japan.
-There’s no clear breed history of this dog but the typical belief is that they’re descended from the White German Spitz and they look almost the same as a white Pomeranian.
+There’s no clear breed history of this dog, but the typical belief is that they’re descended from the White German Spitz and look almost the same as a white Pomeranian.

 The Japanese Spitz is bigger than a typical Pomeranian and is sometimes nicknamed a Japanese Pomeranian dog.
-Because their coat is dry when compared to other Spitz dogs, and dirt won’t stick to it, the Japanese Spitz only needs low maintenance.
+The Japanese Spitz only needs low maintenance because their coat is dry compared to other Spitz dogs, and dirt won’t stick to it.

-A Japanese Spitz looks almost the same as the Samoyed that he’s known as the mini-Samoyed.
+A Japanese Spitz looks almost the same as the Samoyed, known as the mini-Samoyed.
 This breed is recognized by the KC and the FCI but not by the AKC.

 American Eskimo Dog

 The Volpino Italiano is closely related to the Pomeranian but is slightly larger.
-He’s an Italian dog and is known by a few other names such as: Cane Di Firenze, Cane del Quirinale and Volpino.
+He’s an Italian dog known by a few other names, such as Cane Di Firenze, Cane del Quirinale, and Volpino.
 He resembles a small white fox, hence the name, because vulpes means “fox.”

 This dog is sometimes confused with the Alaskan Spitz and the White Pomeranian.
 The Volpino Italiano is friendly and gets along with other pets.

 This is a rare breed, and in 1965, only five dogs were registered, meaning the breed was virtually extinct at that point.
 The FCI recognizes this breed, unlike the AKC.